umich-hist-399/campus-histories/writing-guide.md

 - What do they know?
 - What do we want them to know?
 - How do we want them to think differently?
-- What kinds of design will encourage curiosity and exploration?
+- How can typography encourage curiosity and exploration?

 ## Style
 - Write something you'd like to read